openlit/openlit/src/client/README.md

     --name doku_client doku-client
     ```

+3. Login to Doku UI at `127.0.0.1:3000` using the default credentials and start monitoring and evaluating your LLM Applications
+    - Email as `user@dokulabs.com`
+    - Password as `dokulabsuser`

 You can also use the [Doku Helm Chart](www.github.com/dokulabs/helm) to deploy Doku Client in Kubernetes

 ### Manual Setup (Development)